isomerpages/govtech-stp/pages/contact-us.md

 ---
 <div style="padding-left: 5px; font-size:16px; line-height:1.0; color:red; background-color: #DCDCDC; border-style: solid; border-width: 1px;">
 <p style="font-size:18px; margin-top:0px; margin-bottom:0px; font-weight:900;"><b>NOTICE - Entry Approvals</b></p>
 <p style="font-size:18px; margin-top:0px; margin-bottom:0px; font-weight:900;">New entry approvals have been reduced or halted until further notice for all long term pass holders with travel history to higher-risk countries/regions (i.e. all countries/regions, except Australia, Brunei, Hong Kong, Macao, Mainland China, New Zealand and Taiwan).
 If you are unable to find an entry date in the SafeTravel application portal, please defer your travel plans until the situation has stabilised.
-If your prior entry approval has been cancelled, you will be contacted regarding refunds of fees paid.
+If your prior entry approval has been cancelled, you will be contacted regarding refunds of fees paid.</p>
 </div>

 <div style="padding-left: 5px; font-size:16px; line-height:1.0; color:red; background-color: #DCDCDC; border-style: solid; border-width: 1px;">